shotgunsoftware/tk-toolchain/README.md

 `tk_docs_preview`: This tool allows to preview the documentation in the `docs` folder of a Toolkit application.

+`tk_run_app`: This tool allows you to run most Toolkit application from the command line and launch it's GUI.

 # Pre-requisites

 These tools assume that all your Toolkit-based repositories are in the same folder.
 For example: